NikkiFreemann/NikkiFreemann/README.md

 - im a rude person !! im so sorry if im mean to you , i cant help it
 - i make adult jokes,  and im the least sensitive person youll meet sadly ;/
 - im not a system, plss dont call me a system !!
+- im almost always afk!! please send me a whisper to int !! i luv crowns soso much, thank you to all the sweet people that crowned me !
 - **DNI**
 - Ice supporters, maga, proshippers, groomers, racists, homophobes, transphobes, ableists. ex friends, my ex's, and people me, or my friends blocked
 - **Do's**